coder123509/generative-ai-for-beginners/01-introduction-to-genai/README.md

 ![AI, ML, DL and Generative AI](./images/AI-diagram.png?WT.mc_id=academic-105485-koreyst)

 After decades of research in the AI field, a new model architecture – called _Transformer_ – overcame the limits of RNNs, being able to get much longer sequences of text as input.
 Transformers are based on the attention mechanism, enabling the model to give different weights to the inputs it receives, ‘paying more attention’ where the most relevant information is concentrated, regardless of their order in the text sequence.
+A Transformer is a neural network architecture that processes sequences of data, such as text, by focusing on the relationships between all elements in the sequence, regardless of their position.
+It was a groundbreaking innovation because, unlike previous models, it doesn't process data sequentially

 Most of the recent generative AI models – also known as Large Language Models (LLMs), since they work with textual inputs and outputs – are indeed based on this architecture.
 What’s interesting about these models – trained on a huge amount of unlabeled data from diverse sources like books, articles and websites – is that they can be adapted to a wide variety of tasks and generate grammatically correct text with a semblance of creativity.
 So, not only did they incredibly enhance the capacity of a machine to ‘understand’ an input text, but they enabled their capacity to generate an original response in human language.